Churn Dash Quilt Block

 Then cut four 2-1/2" squares from it.

-Lay out the HSTs, strip pieced units and solid squares.
+Lay out the HSTs, strip pieced units and solid squares into the Churn Dash design.

 Stitch the units in each row together.

-Press, with the seam allowances away from the HST.
-This way your seam allowances will nest, making matching easier.
+Press, with the seam allowances away from the HST so that your seam allowances nest.
+That makes matching easier.

 Stitch the rows together, pinning if needed.